640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 Metabolic syndrome is a condition that includes the presence of a cluster of risk factors specific for cardiovascular disease.
-According to the National Heart Lung and Blood Institute (NHLBI), metabolic syndrome significantly raises the risk of developing diabetes, heart disease, and/or stroke.
+Metabolic syndrome significantly raises the risk of developing diabetes, heart disease, and/or stroke.

-The American Heart Association (AHA) recognizes metabolic syndrome as a problem of growing concern, especially for those older than 60.
-Research suggests that more than 47 million Americans have it.
-Because the population of the United States is aging, and because metabolic syndrome prevalence increases with age, the AHA has estimated that metabolic syndrome soon will become the primary risk factor for cardiovascular disease, ahead of cigarette smoking.
+Because the population of the United States is aging, and because metabolic syndrome prevalence increases with age, the American Heart Association has estimated that metabolic syndrome soon will become the primary risk factor for cardiovascular disease, ahead of cigarette smoking.
 Increasing rates of obesity are also thought to be related to the increasing rates of metabolic syndrome.